LLB Law and Criminology (2-year degree)

 Preparation for work

 As with all our degree courses, the LLB Law and Criminology combines academic challenge with the transferable skills that will stand you in good stead for future employment.
 You may be attracted to a legal career or a career in criminal justice, and if so, this degree will prepare you for those areas.
-However, a QLD is recognised as being a good basis for employment in many fields, including management, finance, local or national government and many others.
+However, a Law is recognised as being a good basis for employment in many fields, including management, finance, local or national government and many others.

 Start | Type | 1st Year | Total cost |